overview/overview-local/README.md

 ## <a name="starting">Starting Overview</a>

-When you want to start Overview, run `~/overview-local/start` in a terminal.That `curl | sh` command you used to install Overview stored some files on your computer to make future startups much quicker.
+When you want to start Overview, run `~/overview-local/start` in a terminal.
+That `curl | sh` command you used to install Overview stored some files on your computer to make future startups much quicker.

+Overview and its plugins bind to `localhost` on ports `9000` and `3000-3010`.

 On Windows and Mac, if you see this error